-If you’re not familiar with stracciatella, it’s simply ice cream with plenty of chocolate shards mixed into it.
+If you’re not familiar with stracciatella, it’s simply vanilla ice cream with dark chocolate shards mixed into it.
 The word itself is derived from an Italian word which means ripped or torn up.
 You may be thinking that just means stirring some chopped chocolate into the ice cream, but it’s so much more than that.

 You’ve probably had chocolate chip ice cream, which has chocolate chips mixed into it.
 Stracciatella takes a different approach by adding melted chocolate to partially frozen ice cream.
 The chocolate hardens quickly when it comes into contact with the cold ice cream.
 Then you can simply start stirring, and the chocolate will break up into little shards.

 Not only does the process create a really pretty ice cream, but it also means that you get little bits of chocolate all throughout every bite.
 And there’s no biting into a big, hard, frozen chocolate chip.
 Instead, those little bits of chocolate offer plenty of flavor with just a little crunch.

 Why You’ll Love This No-Churn Stracciatella Ice Cream Recipe

 Here are some of the many reasons I love making this easy no-churn ice cream:

 - Simple.
 No ice cream maker needed, which means you don’t need to remember to freeze the ice cream maker drum a few days in advance.
 You can make this no-churn stracciatella whenever the craving strikes!

 - Delicious.
 Chocolate and vanilla is a classic duo; use a high-quality vanilla extract and the best chocolate you can buy and their flavors will really shine here.